 Transportation Alternatives: Ride a Bus to Venice Beach

-If you’re coming from Los Angeles, using Metro is a great way to reduce your expenses and avoid the car parking hassle.
+If you’re coming from Los Angeles, using the Metro is a great way to reduce your expenses and avoid the car parking hassle.
 Metro Line 33 runs from downtown LA to Santa Monica and stops at several Venice Beach stations, including the one on Main Street.
 A one-way Metro fare is $1.75.
-A regular cost of the day pass is $7, but you can purchase it for $3.50 until 7/20/2022.
+The regular cost of the day pass is $7, but you can purchase it for $3.50 until 7/20/2022.
 Make use of Metro Trip Planner to find the nearest bus stop.
 Alternatively, delve into Big Blue Bus or Culver CityBus services for alternatives.
 For transfers to or from Los Angeles International Airport, we suggest looking into shuttles to LAX or requesting Lyft at LAX.

 Find Parking in Los Angeles Effortlessly

 Whether you’re a Los Angeles resident or a tourist, our in-depth guides will help you find the most convenient parking space wherever you go!
-Aside from Venice Beach parking, we offer up-to-date info on nearby Zuma Beach Parking and highly recommend visiting this beautiful beach overlooking the Pacific Ocean.
+Aside from Venice Beach parking, we offer up-to-date info on nearby Zuma Beach and highly recommend visiting this beautiful beach overlooking the Pacific Ocean.

 If you plan on attending any major sporting event or concert in the Los Angeles metropolitan area, go through the following to find a suitable spot: